CarpeCimex/4194Plot/README.md

 Plots and data from the HP 4194A Impedance Analyzer.
 Requires Veusz software (free).

 Please see https://exality.com/beautiful-hp-4194a-plots/ for a complete description of this software and instructions for installation and use.

+To install only the executable, download the entire "publish" folder and run "setup.exe"